asgeirf/wildfly8-clickstart/README.md

 bees db:create my-wildfly8-db
 ```

-## Bind the MySQL Database to the Glassfish container
+## Bind the MySQL Database to the Wildfly container

 ```
 bees app:bind -a my-wildfly8-app -db my-wildfly8-db -as mydb